i99dash docs

 pnpm dev

-The CLI launches sdk-dev-server and opens your default browser at http://localhost:5173 with the dev-server's bridge shim pre-installed.
-You'll see a fake "parked, doors locked, 88% battery" status because the dev-server's default CarStatus fixture says so.
+The CLI launches the dev-server (i99dash dev) and opens your default browser at http://localhost:5173 with the dev-server's bridge shim pre-installed.
+You'll see a fake "parked, doors locked, 88% battery" status because the dev-server's default fixture says so.

 To exercise live updates, open the dev-server's UI at http://localhost:5174/_dev and toggle the door / lock / moving state.
-Each change drives an onStatusChange callback in your widget within ~100 ms.
+Each change drives an onEvent callback in your widget within ~100 ms.

 5. Test the cleanup path